MithilaVemuganti/Healthcare-Data-Analysis/README.md

 # Healthcare-Data-Analysis

-#🩺 Healthcare Data Analysis – Diabetes Prediction & Pattern Discovery
+🩺 Healthcare Data Analysis – Diabetes Prediction & Pattern Discovery

 This project explores a real-world healthcare dataset focused on diabetes diagnosis.
 Using Python and data analysis libraries like Pandas, Seaborn, and Scikit-learn, the project identifies patterns, correlations, and risk factors associated with diabetes.
 The goal is to uncover meaningful insights for preventive healthcare and build a basic predictive model to classify diabetes outcomes.

-#📌 Key Objectives
+📌 Key Objectives

-Analyze patient health metrics to identify trends linked to diabetes
+-Analyze patient health metrics to identify trends linked to diabetes

-Visualize feature relationships (e.g., glucose, BMI, age)
+-Visualize feature relationships (e.g., glucose, BMI, age)

-Discover age-wise prevalence patterns
+-Discover age-wise prevalence patterns

-Build a basic machine learning model to predict diabetes risk
+-Build a basic machine learning model to predict diabetes risk

-#🔧 Tools & Technologies
+🔧 Tools & Technologies

 Python

-Pandas and NumPy for data manipulation
+1. Pandas and NumPy for data manipulation

-Matplotlib and Seaborn for data visualization
+2. Matplotlib and Seaborn for data visualization

-Scikit-learn for classification model and evaluation
+3. Scikit-learn for classification model and evaluation

 📊 Dataset

 Source: diabetes.csv

 Features: Glucose, Blood Pressure, Insulin, BMI, Age, etc.